 Suspect in Times Square car crash that killed 1 is indicted

-NEW YORK (AP) -- A man accused of intentionally mowing down pedestrians with his car on a Times Square sidewalk has been indicted by a grand jury.
+NEW YORK (AP) -- A man accused of intentionally mowing down pedestrians on a Times Square sidewalk, killing one and injuring 22 others, was indicted Wednesday by a grand jury.

-Twenty-six-year-old Richard Rojas did not appear in court in Manhattan on Wednesday and the charges have not yet been made public.
-He was previously arrested on charges of murder and attempted murder.
+Richard Rojas did not appear in court in Manhattan for the hearing.
+The charges have not yet been made public, but the 26-year-old Rojas was previously arrested on charges of murder and attempted murder.

 An arraignment was set for July 13, and he doesn't have to enter a plea until then.
 His lawyer had no comment.